mixbytes/tank/README.md

 ### Terraform & Terraform-Inventory

-Can be done with [tank/install-terraform.sh](tank/install-terraform.sh) on Debian-like Linux systems (will require `sudo`).
+To install, run [tank/install-terraform.sh](tank/install-terraform.sh) on Debian-like Linux systems (`sudo` is required).

 Alternatively, the mentioned terraform* requirements can be manually downloaded and unpacked to the `/usr/local/bin` directory.

-In the next release this process will be automated.
+This process will be automated in the next release.

 ### Tank
 ```shell